-Generally when victim appears to be above 18 years and some records show that she is below 18 years then contradiction towards age arises.
-Ossification test is conducted by medical expert.
+Generally when the victim appears to be above 18 years and some records show that she is below 18 years then contradiction towards age arises.
+Ossification test is conducted by a medical expert.
 This test is based upon the fusion of joints in the human body.
-Generally all joints of bones become fused at or after the age of 25 years.
+Generally, all joints of bones become fused at or after the age of 25 years.

-However it is scientific evidence but not conclusive in nature because it may be possible that bones take more time in fusion.
+However, it is scientific evidence but not conclusive because it may be possible that bones take more time infusion.
 It is almost admitted by law that 2 years should be given as grace period to the person examined.

-In Ramdeo Chauhan alias Raj Nath v.
-State of Assam (2001) SCC it is held by the supreme court that:
+In Ramdeo Chauhan alias Raj Nath vs State of Assam (2001) SCC it is held by the supreme court that:

 “The statement of the doctor is no more than an opinion, the court has to base its conclusions upon all the facts and circumstances disclosed on examining of the physical features of the person whose age is in question……In this vast country with varied latitudes, heights, environment, vegetation and nutrition, the height and weight cannot be expected to be uniform.”

-In Vishnu alias Undrya vs. State of Maharashtra (2006) 1 SCC the Supreme Court rejected the plea of defense that ossification test is scientifically proved and it deserves acceptance.
+In Vishnu alias Undrya vs. State of Maharashtra (2006) 1 SCC the Supreme Court rejected the plea of defence that ossification test is scientifically proved and it deserves acceptance.
 Court held that:

 “We are unable to accept this contention for the reasons that the expert medical evidence is not binding on the ocular evidence.
-The opinion of the Medical Officer is to assist the court as he is not a witness of fact and the evidence given by the Medical Officer is really of an advisory character and not binding on the witness of fact.”
+The opinion of the Medical Officer is to assist the court as he is not a witness of fact and the evidence given by the Medical Officer is advisory and not binding on the witness of fact.”

-Court shall examine all the physical evidence of the person concerned.
-Its decision can’t be based solely upon the opinion of doctor.
+The court shall examine all the physical evidence of the person concerned.
+Its decision can’t be based solely upon the opinion of the doctor.
 If there is any doubt regarding the age, benefit of doubt must in all cases be given to accused.
 Medical opinion is not binding on the court.
-This view is reaffirmed by the Supreme Court in Parhlad And Anr.
+This view is reaffirmed by the Supreme Court in Prahlad And Anr.
 Vs. The State of Haryana (2015) SCC.